Building relationships between Aboriginal communities, explorers and government

 Summary report - Results of consultation so far

-Key observations from the consultation so far are presented in the Stronger Partners Stronger Futures Summary Report, August 2017 (PDF 3.5 MB).
+Key observations from the consultation to August 2017 are presented in the Stronger Partners Stronger Futures Summary Report, August 2017 (PDF 3.5 MB).

 This report has been prepared by our independent facilitator Ian Dixon as an overall summary on the review of the native title land access process to date and sets out some of the key observations emerging from discussions.